benwiz/wwoz_to_spotify/README.md

 # wwoz_to_spotify

-My first Clojure project for the purpose of learning Clojure.
-Somehow it's been running on AWS Lambda since 2017, I haven't had to touch the code or deployment once.

-## What

 This cronjob manages a [Spotify playlist](https://open.spotify.com/playlist/5P6WEbhcUsmXB08owijHYd?si=qAxkhFD3Q8WRfrjBY__N2g) that reflects WWOZ's most recently played songs.

+## Why

+This was my first Clojure project and I made it in order to learn Clojure in 2018.
+This cronjob has been running on AWS Lambda sincce then with an upgrade in 2019.

 ## How